 Impatiens (zone 1 to 8)

 This flower not only loves morning shade and afternoon sun, but it can also tolerate the mild summers of colder zones to the hot summers of zone 8.
-Most varieties do not grow over 1 foot in height, but they come in a wide range of colors like red, pink, yellow, purple, coral, white, and violet.
+Most varieties do not grow over one foot in height, but they do come in a wide range of colors like red, pink, yellow, purple, coral, white, and violet.

 Coneflowers (zone 5 to 8)

 These classic flowers are a staple in many landscapes.
 They produce stunning bright flowers that typically have magenta petals with an orange or redish center.
 Coneflowers are upright and will grow as if trying to touch the sky.

 Daylilies come in many varieties with one or more blooming almost any time during the spring, summer, and fall.
 They come in a range of colors, and the blooms can grow up to six inches across.

 When looking for a veggie to grow in the morning shade and afternoon sun, check out these yummy vegetables that love this type of light.
 These could be great plants to put next to taller crops that might shade their neighbors or container pots that sit on your deck or porch.

 - Climbing peas (zone 2-11)